irfankhan55/JOLOCOMAssessment/README.md

 4) react-native : 0.68.0

 # Run on iOS (ios-dev):
-Please follow the below procedure to run the project.
+Please follow the below procedure to run the project on iOS.
 This project is developed and compiled on iOS 15.5

 1) clone repository